SESYNC-ci/advanced-git-lesson/docs/_slides/pullrequest.md

 **Collaborator**: Specify that you want to "compare across forks."
 You are making a PR from your fork to the Owner's repo, rather than across branches within the same copy of the repo.
-Compare the `master` branch of your fork with the `master` branch of the current repository, then click "Create pull request."
+Compare the `main` branch of your fork with the `main` branch of the current repository, then click "Create pull request."

 ![pull request compare step]({% include asset.html path="images/pullrequest_compare.png" %})
 {:.captioned}